Jibbajabbajim/GT7-RaceEngineer/README.md

 FUEL/LAPS - FUEL/LAP summary triggered at each start finish line cross.

 STRATEGY - Predefined strategies (Plan A, Plan B etc).
 Monitor during the race and provive feedback (e.g. "Two more laps needed in this stint").
 Monitor tyreuse and percentage and provide feedback ("You are using too much tyres/fuel to last the stint".
 Calculate the number of laps remaining in the race?
 Not sure is this is possible yet.

+CONFIG FILE - As the number of parameters increases, a config file may make more sense.